ClouDesire/docusaurus/docs/api-product.md

 * `X-Consumer-ID`: an auto-generated ID of the Consumer
 * `X-Consumer-Username`: the unique subscription id of the platform

+### Authentication header

+To secure your upstream API, and avoid clients circumventing our rate-limited endpoint, you are encouraged to setup an **authentication header** while configuring an API product, and check that every request proxied by the platform contains such header with the correct secret.

 ## Pricing models